 Think about this quote in terms of those who are passionate about running marathons.

-To be successful, it can’t be just because their heart loves running or likes the euphoria that comes with running.
+To be successful, it can’t be just because they love running or like the euphoria that comes with running.

 If that was the case, runners would quickly give up during training when they experienced the pulled muscles, the bleeding blisters, the extreme exhaustion, the harsh elements of outdoor running, and so on.